xingos123/xingos123.github.io/_pages/about.md

 * **Data-efficient learning**: few-shot learning (FSL), compositional zero-shot learning (CZSL), meta-learning
 * **Other fascinating areas**: federated learing, graph learning, reinforcement learning, unsupervised domain adaptation

 I am always looking for related colaboration.
-If you are interested to chat with me, feel free to drop me an <a href="mailto:xingos@whu.edu.cn" target="_blank">email</a>.
+If you are interested to chat with me, feel free to drop me an <a href="mailto:xingos1342@gmail.com" target="_blank">email</a>.

 <!-- language-augmented vision -->